21 Grocery Stores That Help You Save Money on Gas

 How much can you redeem?
 Stack your 10-cent discounts for up to $1 off per gallon.

 Fred Meyer is located in Oregon, Washington, Idaho and Alaska.

 It offers 1 point for every dollar spent, and 100 points earns you 10 cents off per gallon.

 Purchase gift cards for double points and fill prescriptions for 50 bonus points.
 Redeem your points, which are good on up to 35 gallons of fuel, at Shell or Fred Meyer gas stations with your Rewards card.

 Located in Arizona, Fry’s Food offers 10 cents off for every $100 you spend.

 Now you know where you can score some gas rewards — but how do you make the most of them?

 Here are some tips to help you maximize your savings with grocery store fuel rewards programs.

 Buy Gift Cards for Double Points

-This is an easy way to rack up your fuel rewards, as stores such as Safeway, Fred Meyer and Winn-Dixie offer double points on gift card purchases.
+This is an easy way to rack up your fuel rewards, as stores such as Albertsons and Fred Meyer offer double points on gift card purchases.

 You don’t need to actually give them as gifts — purchase gift cards for restaurants or stores you already shop at.
 Better yet, buy gas gift cards and use them when you fuel up at a discounted price!